 Why would she not let you just be a child?
 She stripped you of your innocence, demeaned you by using hurtful names – bitch, selfish, spoilt brat – slapping you across your face in front of others.
 Why could she not love and accept you just as you are?
 Why does she compare you forever with your siblings and friends?
 Why does she try to control every aspect of your life, to the point of stealing your joy?
 Why did God make you the black sheep of your household?
 Why?
 Why?
 Why?
 You wonder loudly…

-You feel like you are paying for the resentment and anger against her divorce or separation to your father.
+You feel like you are paying for the resentment and anger against her divorce or separation from your father.
 It is paralyzing and breaking you on the inside.
 She barely lifts you up, and neither does she support you, but is forever tearing you down.
 Nothing you do fits her above par standards.
 Can’t she just be an honest, loving, friend just like the many other mothers outside there?

 Come let us have this conversation, together we can uplift another soul outside there.
 Let us work out how to be strong for ourselves, our families and for our future generations.
 Because if you continue standing up broken, that is exactly what you will be to your own children – toxic.